 What is Topsoil?

-Like the name implies, the term topsoil refers to the very top layer of dirt on the earth’s surface.
-This layer can be anywhere from 3 to 12 inches, and contains a high amount of nutrients and organic matter.
+As the name implies, the term topsoil refers to the very top layer of dirt on the earth’s surface.
+This layer can be anywhere from 3 to 12 inches and contains a high amount of nutrients and organic matter.
 Rich topsoil often contains a vast amount of carbon, nitrogen, and other helpful nutrients that foster better growth with plants and other vegetation.

 Fertilizers and compost are often added to topsoil to increase the amount of nutrients and oxygen inside.
 Topsoil can eventually be turned into ideal garden soil with enough composting and additions, but the process can take some time.
 Topsoil will always foster and encourage more growth than fill dirt, so it should always be placed on top of fill dirt once the fill dirt has been set.